adamtilson/ense375/lab-1-doc.md

 ## Breaking it down
 - `public` - Access modifier keyword.
 - `class` - All Java applications are classes, bundling variables and methods.
-- `HelloWorld` - User specififed name of our class.
+- `HelloWorld` - User-specified name of our class.
 Must be the same as the Java filename.
 - `public static void main (String[] args)` - The function signature for our "main" function.
 Code in here will run if you try to run this class as an application.
 - `System.out.println("Hello Java World!");` prints "Hello Java World!" to the console.